Saturday, Noonish, Connie’s Frozen De-lites Truck / Venice Beach, CA

 “No thanks.
 Tourists, no English, all the pointing, the gulls pooping on everything and all that?
 Foreigners don’t tip for shit, anyway.
 I’ll live.”

 He nodded agreement, watched Connie the ice cream truck girl embed walnuts into his French Vanilla ice cream.
 Listened to her talk about her dogs while she hammered nuts and ice cream into coexistence on a piece of marble tile.
 She really enjoyed her job and smiled a lot, always made it an enjoyable experience to buy ice cream from her.
 She’d told him once it was because a lot of things in her life got worked out on that piece of marble.

 He thanked her, took the cone hand off, put a dollar in the tip jar and didn’t bother to look up when he backed away onto the sidewalk.

-There was a scream.
-He heard it just before a violent collision sent him off across the grass rolled up in a ball of asses, knees and elbows with someone.
+He heard the scream just before a violent collision sent him off across the grass rolled up in a ball of asses, knees and elbows with someone.
 Ten yards from their point of impact they ricocheted off a fifty-five-gallon drum-turned-trash-can and came to rest a few yards from it.
 He and whoever, they seemed to be made out of nothing but lightly oiled caramel colored velvet that smelled like coconut oil and flowers, were twisted into a human Rubik’s cube.
 And his left shoulder?
 Gaw-awd dammit.
 A female voice with a mild Russian accent was talking to his nose.
 She hadn’t lost her Doublemint gum in the collision and was calm, in spite of whatever had happened.
 She had great teeth and her nose, all of her he could really see, looked like the rest of her felt.
 Slightly oily.